GenesysCloudBlueprints/terminate-voice-calls-with-no-queue/blueprint/index.md

 Import this workflow to your Genesys Cloud organization.

-1. Download the **UpdateExternalTagOnConversation.i3WorkFlow** file from the [update-gc-presence-on-communicate-call-activity-blueprint repo](https://github.com/GenesysCloudBlueprints/update-gc-presence-on-communicate-call-activity-blueprint) GitHub repository.
+1. Download the **UpdateExternalTagOnConversation.i3WorkFlow** file from the [update-external-tag-on-communicate-call-blueprint repo](https://github.com/GenesysCloudBlueprints/terminate-voice-calls-with-no-queue/tree/update-external-tag) GitHub repository.

 2. In Genesys Cloud, navigate to **Admin** > **Architect** > **Flows:Workflow** and click **Add**.